 491 Beacon (21-23 Massachusetts) is located on the SW corner of Beacon and Massachusetts Avenue, with 483 Beacon to the east, across Mass.
 Ave., 495-497 Beacon to the west, 7-9 Massachusetts/504 Beacon to the north, across Beacon, and 25-27 Massachusetts to the south.

 491 Beacon (21-23 Massachusetts Avenue) was designed by architect Ernest N. Boyden and built in 1891 by John Hurley, builder, as a three-family building and store.
-It was built for real estate dealer Seth Russell Baker, one of three contiguous multi-unit buildings he had built at the southwest corner of Beacon and Massachusetts Avenue: 21-23 Massachusetts Avenue, 491 Beacon (25-27 Massachusetts Avenue), and 495-497 Beacon.
+It was built for real estate dealer Seth Russell Baker, one of three contiguous multi-unit buildings built for him at the southwest corner of Beacon and Massachusetts Avenue: 25-27 Massachusetts Avenue, 491 Beacon (21-23 Massachusetts Avenue), and 495-497 Beacon.

-Seth Baker is shown as the owner of 491 Beacon on the original building permit application, dated February 28, 1891.
+Seth Baker is shown as the owner of 491 Beacon on the original building permit application for 491 Beacon, dated February 28, 1891.
 On the application, the address is shown as 491-495 Beacon, corner 470 West Chester Park (West Chester Park was renamed Massachusetts Avenue on March 1, 1894).

-After Abraham Shuman’s death, 491 Beacon changed hands and in 1925 was acquired by Max Samuel Miller and his wife, Bertha (Levitt/Leavitt) Miller.
+On February 26, 1925, 491 Beacon was acquired by Bertha (Levitt/Leavitt) Miller, the wife of Max Samuel Miller.
 He was a druggist, doing business as the Miller Drug Company, and maintained a retail store in the building at 21-23 Massachusetts Avenue, at the Beacon Street corner.
 The Millers lived in one of the apartments at 491 Beacon; they previously had lived in Cambridge.
-Bertha Miller is shown as the owner of 491 Beacon on the 1928 and 1938 Bromley maps.

 In June of 1957, Max Miller filed for (and subsequently received) permission to legalize the occupancy of 491 Beacon as four apartments and one store, indicating that the “building has been used as a store and 4 family as long as around 15 years to my knowledge.”